Shinyhunter2109/Discord-Moveset-Bot/README.md

 ## Setup for Own Usage:

-- Install the latest Python Version [Make sure you enable PIP Connection otherwise it won´t work]
+- Install one of the recommended Python Versions [Make sure you enable PIP Connection otherwise it won´t work]

-- Download the latest Version of the Bot and extract it to the Desktop
+- Download the latest Version of the Program and extract it to the Desktop

-- After extracting the Bot to your Desktop, go to the "Getting Started" Folder
+- After extracting the Program to your Desktop, go to the "Getting Started" Folder

-- Run the start.bat File [It will install all the needed Requirements] [Works aswell on Linux]
+- Run the start.bat File [It will install all the needed Requirements] [Works aswell on Linux & MacOS]

 - After that download & Install Visual Studio Code from here: https://code.visualstudio.com/